ReWild Walks & Talks

 This is a great space to meet people, ask questions and get engaged with upcoming initiatives.
 Check out our Events Page to see when the next meeting is scheduled.
 Please reach out to speakers-leads@rewildlongisland.org for more info.

-The Mid-Suffolk Chapter of ReWild has taken the initiative to create and deliver a series of talks with locally and seasonally relevant information to help communities learn and practice sustainable landscaping.
+ReWild has created a series of talks with locally and seasonally relevant information to help communities learn and practice sustainable landscaping.
 A list of talks is below.
-Please reach out to Beth Sutherland (beth@rewildlongisland.org) to see if we can deliver one near you.
+Please reach out to our coordinator at ReWild-Talks@rewildlongisland.org (midsuffolk-talks@rewildlongisland.org) or your local chapter leads to see if we can deliver one near you.

 Native Plant Winter Sowing Workshop.
 Winter sowing is the easy way to grow healthy plants from seed.
 Bring a one gallon clear or translucent milk/water jug in a waterproof bag, and go home with a mini-greenhouse with native plant seeds.
 When placed outside and ignored for the winter, they will grow into strong plants next spring.
 Offered in January and February for best results.